-The most common repayment terms include - making payments immediately, interest only or deferring payments.
-Maine is the only state who seems to subsidize the loan while the students are attending school and performing their internship.
+The most common repayment terms include: immediate; interest-only; and deferred.
+Only Maine appears to subsidize loans while students are attending school and performing internships.

-- Immediate repayment Make monthly payments of both principal and interest while enrolled in school, followed by up to ten years (120 months) to repay the remaining balance. - Interest-only repayment Make monthly payments of accrued interest while enrolled in school and during grace, followed by up to ten years (120 months) to repay remaining balance after the grace period. - Deferred repayment No payments due until six months after graduation.
-Interest will be charged and added to the balance, followed by up to ten years (120 months) to repay the balance.
+- Immediate repayment Requires monthly payments of both principal and interest while enrolled in school, followed by up to 10 years for repayment of the remaining balance. - Interest-only repayment Requires monthly payments of accrued interest while enrolled in school and during a grace period, followed by up to 10 years to repay remaining balance after the grace period. - Deferred repayment Requires no payments until six months after graduation.
+Interest will be charged and added to the balance, followed by up to 10 years to repay the balance.

-Generally the length of repayment for other state based loan programs is from 10 to 15 years although the North Dakota program offers 25 years for extenuating circumstances.
+Generally, the length of repayment for other state-based loan programs is 10 to 15 years, although the North Dakota program offers 25 years for extenuating circumstances.
 In order to provide a student sufficient time to transition into the workforce, most loan programs typically offer students a grace period.
-Generally six months is the standard following graduation, dropping to less than half-time enrollment, or withdrawal from the student's institution.
+Generally, six months is the standard following graduation, after dropping to less than half-time enrollment, or upon withdrawal from the student's institution.

-Washington could also allow early pre-payment without penalty.
-HELP could also consider offering student borrowers multiple repayment options as is feasible to manage and competitively operate the program (see Student Benefits Available Through federal loan programs section in Chapter VI - Federal and Private Student Loan Overview).
+Washington also could allow early pre-payment without penalty.
+HELP also could consider offering student borrowers such multiple repayment options as is feasible to manage and competitively operate the program (see Student Benefits Available Through federal loan programs section in Appendix I - Federal and Private Student Loan Overview).